itays123/itays123/README.md

 I like Object-Oriented programming as well as working with React.js and Tailwind.css.

-# I'm a student with a passion for learning
+# I'm a student with a drive for curiosity

 - 🔭 I'm currently finalizing my CS degree - watch my progress [here](https://github.com/itays123/Papers)
 - 💼Collaborated with [@itayoshri](https://github.com/itayoshri) on project [timetable](https://github.com/yanshoof-app/timetable), and collaborating with [@eitankot](https://github.com/eitankot) on project [Opinionator](https://github.com/itays123/opinionator).